How to Calculate Your 2019 Income for Health Insurance

 After that, you'll see plans that have an accurate subsidy calculation:

-Here’s our point: The money you earn is not the same as MAGI.
-So when you take time to calculate your MAGI correctly, you’ll make sure you don’t overpay for health insurance.
+Here’s our point: The money you earn is not the same as your MAGI.
+So when you take time to calculate your 2019 income for health insurance correctly, you’ll make sure you don’t overpay for health insurance.

 That’s how business deductions can come into play when 1099 paychecks are your only source of income.
 But what happens when you have more than one independent worker job, or have W-2 income as well?

-The process of estimating your income is more or less the same, but it involves a bit more math.
+The process of calculating your 2019 income is more or less the same, but it involves a bit more math.

 For example: You’ve been working for Postmates for a few years, and started driving for Uber a few months ago to make some extra cash.
-You know you’ll keep driving for Uber all year next year, but don’t have a year’s worth of paychecks to predict how much you’ll make in 2017--let alone how much you’ll subtract in business deductions.
+You know you’ll keep driving for Uber all year next year, but don’t have a year’s worth of paychecks to predict how much you’ll make in 2019 — let alone how much you’ll subtract in business deductions.

 No problem!
 We can estimate a year’s worth of income and deductions based on a few weeks or months of driving information.